Find a Qualified Attorney Near You

 What Is Licensed by the Franchisee?

-One way different types of franchises can be distinguished from one another relates to what aspects of the franchisor's business interact with the franchisee's.
+One way franchise opportunities can be distinguished from one another relates to what aspects of the franchisor’s business interact with the franchisee’s business.
 Franchisors can license their business model, the rights to distribution and production.
 If you are considering buying a franchise, it is wise to familiarize yourself with the different kinds of franchising agreements.
 The following types of franchise businesses are among the most common:

-- Business Format Franchise - The franchisee receives a business model developed by the franchisor as well as employee training, site selection, equipment, and other assistance establishing and operating the franchise.
-Business format franchises include most chain stores and restaurants.
+Business Format Franchise – The franchisee receives a business model developed by the franchisor as well as employee training, site selection, equipment, and other assistance with establishing and operating the franchise.
+The most common type of franchises include most chain stores and fast-food restaurants, such as McDonald’s.

-- Business Opportunity Venture - The franchisee distributes products or services on behalf of the franchisor to customers developed by franchisor in return for a percentage of sales on commission.
-Business opportunity ventures include vending machine companies and Avon or Mary Kay Cosmetics salespeople.
+Business Opportunity Venture – The franchisee distributes products or services on behalf of the franchisor to customers developed by the franchisor in return for a percentage of sales on commission.
+Business opportunity ventures include vending machine companies or instructional seminars.

-- Manufacturer Franchise - The franchisor grants the franchisee the right to manufacture the franchisor's product under license and then sell the product using the franchisor's trademark and company name.
-Soft drink and gasoline companies are often manufacturer franchises.
+Manufacturer Franchise – The franchisor grants the franchisee the right to manufacture the franchisor’s product under license and then sell the product using the franchisor’s trademark and company name.
+Soft drink companies, such as Coca-Cola, and gasoline companies, such as ExxonMobil, are often manufacturer franchises.

 Franchises and Sub-Franchises